stacks-archive/blockstack.org/pages/roadmap/roadmap.md

 - Improvement of authentication & on-boarding for Blockstack apps.
 ## 2018 Q4
 - Launch of the Stacks Blockchain genesis block.
-- Ability for Stacks voucher holders to redeem vouchers for Stacks (pending legal approval).
+- Ability for Stacks voucher holders to redeem vouchers for Stacks.*
 - Launch of web extensions as an additional form factor for the Blockstack app/browser.
 - Release of the ability for apps to send Stacks transactions with the SDKs.
 - Extension of Gaia storage with real-time notifications of user activity.